An insight into my life as an editor

 ‘A letter is a good way to go somewhere without

 moving anything but your heart’ – Phyllis Theroux

 The last thing you want is to sign up to another newsletter so that someone can market themselves at you.
 I get that.
 Which is why I don’t do

 newsletters.
 I just write letters – about the perks and challenges of running an editorial business– as though I’m writing to a friend.

 ‘Thanks for the good content and friendly conversation you provide.
 I always look forward to reading what you share’

 ‘I love reading your letters.
 I find them so inspirational and I hope you continue to keep posting and sending them.’

 ‘Thank you for your fab newsletters and information – I look forward to receiving them!
 I love your writing style.’

 ‘Thanks for being so transparent about what it’s like to run your own editing business!’

-Every two weeks (no more, but sometimes less) I write and send out a Liminal Letter.
-I write about what it’s really like running fiction editing business, and about my continued efforts to cultivate a creative and meaningful life – as an editor, a writer, a business owner, a traveller, and a homely soul.
+Roughly once a month, I send out a Liminal Letter, sharing a more personal perspective than I do on the blog.
+I write about my continued efforts to cultivate a creative and meaningful life – as an editor, a business owner, a traveller, and a homely soul.